-A CO2 awareness training day was held at Panasonic UK HQ.
+A specialist commercial refrigeration and CO2 awareness training day was held at Panasonic UK HQ in Bracknell with distributor Hawco and some of its customers.

 Attendee, David Jupp, director of Castle Fridge who has been in the commercial refrigeration industry since 1982, commented: “The training day was very informative, I learnt a lot and believe the future is exciting for commercial refrigeration and the use of CO2.
 Over the next five years I think that we will start to see colossal changes within the industry with the adoption of more natural refrigerants such as CO2.”